IP Guidance

 claimsflow

-Typically, unity of invention objections are raised along with other issues, such as novelty and inventiveness issues.
+Typically, unity of invention objection is raised along with other issues, such as novelty issues.
 The response to a unity of invention objection may be addressed by amending the claims to include the common special technical feature.
 It may also be addressed by responding to the prior art rejection.
 Another option to address a unity of invention rejection is to cancel claims that are the subject of the unity of invention objection.
 Generally, the option of cancelling claims is the most common as the chance of success by traversing a unity of invention objection is relatively low under the Japanese patent practice.

 The Patent Law, Article 29-2 provides for secret prior art.
 If the claimed invention is anticipated by secret prior art, the application shall be rejected.
 Secret prior art comprises another person’s application whose filing/priority date is earlier than that of the present application and whose publication date is after the filing date of the present application.